The 10 Best Wilderness Survival YouTube Channels

 Founded in 2015

-Donny Dust is all in on his wilderness self-reliance training school Paleo Tracks.
-He travels the world finding unique wild landscapes to learn from local cultures and test his own survival techniques, all of which he shares at his world-wide renowned self-reliance school.
+Donny Dust is all in on his wilderness self-reliance training school, Paleo Tracks.
+He travels the world finding unique wild landscapes to learn from local cultures and test his survival techniques, all of which he shares at his world-renowned self-reliance school.
+He’s also grabbed the largest subscriber increase over several years, muscling his way into the top 5.

 Fowler’s Makery and Mischief